Free a Tree

 What is the 'Free a Tree' project?

-BackgroundThe Free a Tree project started in 2017 when volunteers realised that significant eucalyptus trees in the Black Hill Conservation Park's Ambers Gully grassy woodland site were dying due to the extra pressure put on them when weedy wild olive trees grew up around their base.
+In 2017 volunteers realised that significant eucalyptus trees in the Black Hill Conservation Park's Ambers Gully grassy woodland site were dying due to the extra pressure put on them when their base becomes surrounded by wild olive trees.

 The project has two main aims: